World Vision sponsored children share what they would give their moms if they could give them anything in the world this Mother’s Day.

 - To increase child protection, we formed committees with representatives from religious, public, and private organizations and local governments.
 They organized community activities such as sports, summer school, and an International Children’s Day, and organized a violence prevention plan together with youth.

-- World Vision started Youth for Development Clubs to support youth in their development and provide training in decision making, spiritual values, reproductive health, and preparing a plan for life.
+- We started Youth for Development Clubs to support youth in their development and provide training in decision making, spiritual values, reproductive health, and preparing a plan for life.

 - To ensure that children are protected and participating, we created children's councils for children and youth to develop leadership skills, participate in decision-making related to local schools, and raise awareness about issues such as teen pregnancy.